free4mOriginal/free4m-coding-academy/README.md

 - **Approve**: This option accepts the pull request.
 - **Request for Change**: This option is a rejection and blocks the ability to merge until this option is resolved.

 If a request for change has been made, a review must be requested from the reviewer who rejected the pull request, once the necessary changes have been made.
+The feature branch can then be deleted, from both the remote and local repositories.

 <span style="color:red">**DO NOT MERGE YOUR OWN CODE**</span>